GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Software is a discipline of detail, and that is a deep, horrendous fundamental problem with software.
+The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.

-~ L. Peter Deutsch
+~ Danny Hillis
 <pre>

 </pre>